Bikatr7/Kudasai/README.md

 You will also be prompted if you'd like to change these settings, if you choose to do so, you'll be asked for which setting you'd like to change, and what to change it too, until you choose to exit.
 Multiple things can be done in this menu.
 If you want to change anything about the settings, you do it here.

-You can also choose upload your own settings file in the setting change menu, this is useful if you want to use someone else's settings file.
+You can also choose to upload your own settings file in the settings change menu, this is useful if you want to use someone else's settings file.
 You would do so by placing the json file in the same directory as Kudasai.py and then selecting 'c' in the settings change menu.
 This will load the file in and use it as your settings.

 After that you will be shown an estimated cost of translation, this is based on the number of tokens in the preprocessed text.
 Kijiku will then run and translate the preprocessed text and no other input is required.

-Please note that translation with Kijiku can take a very long time depending on the length of the text and the number of tokens.
-It is not uncommon for it to take hours or more for long texts.
-Plans are in place to make Kijiku asynchronous to speed up translation.

 Also note that Kijiku's settings are very complex, please see the section below for more information on them.